Create cluster

 Enter the scheduling information for the Hive job.

-files are supported).
+files are allowed

-- Text: Write Hive option values directly.Job termination action Select the action upon job termination.
+- Text: Write Hive option values for the jobJob completion action Select the action when the job finishes

-- Do not save: Do not save scheduling logs.
+- Do not save: Do not save scheduling logs

 Hive options